 This shift in trust has meant that marketers have had to change the way they communicate with potential leads.
 Marketers must now acknowledge that consumers will be at different stages of the buyer journey and each one will have a different understanding of what’s on offer.

 As well as nurturing potential prospects, having multiple conversion points throughout the buyer journey is crucial.
 For instance, use calls-to-action (CTAs) in blogs to drive website visitors to relevant landing pages to encourage conversions.
-On these landing pages place specific gated assets, such as eBooks and white papers, tailored to the pain points/challenges of prospects.
+Place specific gated assets on these landing pages, such as eBooks and white papers, which are tailored to the pain points/challenges of prospects.
 These assets will help increase lead generation activity.

 Remember: you need to provide website visitors with other ways to engage with your business.
 A ‘contact us’ button alone is not enough.